Understanding TMJ Pain

-Unfortunately, more than 10 million people in the United States alone suffer damage, pain or discomfort related to the temporomandibular joint (TMJ), and the vast majority of them are women.
+Unfortunately, more than 10 million people in the United States alone suffer damage, pain, or discomfort related to the temporomandibular joint (TMJ).
 You actually have two of these joints, one on either side of your head, connecting the mandible (or lower jaw) to your skull.
-Given that you use these joints for chewing and even swallowing food and talking, it’s vital that the cartilage and muscles associated with the TMJ are in great working order.
+Given that you use these joints for chewing and swallowing food or talking, it’s vital that the cartilage and muscles associated with the TMJ are in great working order.

-The main goal of physical therapy when treating TMJ disorder is to decrease pain and uncomfortable symptoms by decreasing muscle irritability and inflammation in the jaw area and helping to restore movement.
+The main goal of physical therapy when treating TMJ disorder is to decrease pain and uncomfortable symptoms.
+We do so by decreasing muscle irritability and inflammation in the jaw area, helping to restore movement.

 ABOUT THE AUTHOR

 Women's Health Physical Therapy Specialist at PhysioFit Physical Therapy & Wellness

 Kim Gladfelter is a physical therapist, Pilates instructor, educator, author, and co-founder of PhysioFit Physical Therapy & Wellness.
 She is known as a keen, well-rounded expert of healing through movement and women’s health specialist in the Silicon Valley area.